ra1028/VueFlux/README.md

 - [Store](#store)

 ### State
-This is the protocol that only just for constraining the type of `Action` and `Mutations`, represents the state managed by the `Store`.
+This is the protocol that only just for constraining the type of Action and Mutations, represents the state managed by the Store.

 Implement some properties of the state, and keeps them readonly by fileprivate access control, like below.

-Will be mutated only by Mutations, and the properties will be published only by `Computed`.
+Will be mutated only by Mutations, and the properties will be published only by Computed.

 ```swift
 final class CounterState: State {